opinion

 The Trolley Problem

 There’s a famous philosophical dilemma called the ‘trolley problem.’
-In this hypothetical scenario, there’s an out of control train on a track which five workers are repairing.
+In this hypothetical scenario, there’s an out of control train on a track that is being repaired by five workers.
 You’re given just a second or two to decide if you want to to flip a switch and divert the train onto a second track.
-The dilemma is that there is a worker on that second track who will be killed if you flip the switch.
+The dilemma is that there is a worker on the second track who will be killed if you flip the switch.

 The opposing philosophies which apply here are ‘utilitarian’ – overall good of many, and ‘thou shalt not harm’ – leave it to a higher authority, and don’t consciously kill another person.